 The full description of board member roles is listed in our Board Policies Manual.
-In summary, we desire to make spiritually discerning governance and policy decisions in these key areas:
+In summary, we desire to make mission-oriented discerning governance and policy decisions in these key areas:

-- 1. People: We are accountable for hiring, inspiring, guiding, evaluating, and supporting the CEO. - 2.
-Policies: We focus on governance, as defined in the Board Policies Manual, and our stewarding and accountability process in the areas of mission, vision, values, BHAG (big, holy, audacious, goals), strategy, three-year strategic plan, annual organizational goals, and the CEO's annual SMART goals (specific, measurable, achievable, realistic, time-related). - 3.
-Strategy: We affirm Ram Charan's thoughts in Owning Up: The 14 Questions Every Board Member Needs to Ask on the role of a nonprofit CEO: "there is nothing more important for a CEO than having the right strategy and right choice of goals, and for the board, the right strategy is second only to having the right CEO."
+- 1. People: We are accountable for hiring, inspiring, guiding, evaluating, and supporting the Executive Director. - 2.
+Policies: We focus on governance, as defined in the Board Policies Manual, and our stewarding and accountability process in the areas of promise, mission, vision, values, future direction strategy. - 3.
+Strategy: We affirm the statement that "there is nothing more important for a CEO than having the right strategy and right choice of goals, and for the board, the right strategy is second only to having the right CEO," Ram Charan, Owning Up: The 14 Questions Every Board Member Needs to Ask.
 The board will own the strategy, but not necessarily create it. - 4.
-Due Diligence: We take our fiduciary, legal, and spiritual responsibilities seriously, and will ensure compliance with legal, financial, and government requirements.
-This includes policy oversight of the annual budget, cashflow, cash reserves, risk management, audits, ECFA accreditation standards, CEO compensation, etc. - 5.
-Giving: We invite spiritually discerning and qualified people to serve on the board-those who are already in the "Generous Givers Circle," as outlined in the Board Policies Manual-and who through example and influence, encourage others to give generously to our ministry.
+Due Diligence: We take our fiduciary and legal responsibilities seriously, and will ensure compliance with legal, financial, and government requirements. - 5.
+Giving: We invite discerning and qualified people to serve on the board who have already demonstrated generosity in time and resources to the organization.